eslint/eslint/docs/rules/valid-jsdoc.md

-# Validates JSDoc comments are syntactically correct
+# Validates JSDoc comments are syntactically correct (valid-jsdoc)

 [JSDoc](http://usejsdoc.org) is a JavaScript API documentation generator.
 It uses specially-formatted comments inside of code to generate API documentation automatically.
 For example, this is what a JSDoc comment looks like for a function: